vim-ctrlspace/vim-ctrlspace/README.md

 root markers.
 By default, the project root marker is taken as the destination directory.

-If there are 2 or more split windows in a tab, they will be recreated as horizontal or vertical splits while loading (depending on `g:ctrlspace_use_horizontal_splits` settings).

 It's also possible to automatically load the last active workspace on Vim startup and save it active workspace on Vim exit.
 See `g:ctrlspace_load_last_workspace_on_start` and